Key concepts

 Service account credentials

-You can create IAM access keys and S3 access keys from a service account.
+You can generate IAM access keys and S3 access keys for service accounts.
+These keys can then be used to issue API authentication tokens.

 Service account quota